 SGCNZ is most grateful to the University of Otago, Creative New Zealand, Hotel InterContinental, Trinity College London, Sheilah Winn Charitable Trust, Wellington City Council, TG Macarthy Trust, Sargood Bequest, KPMG, Wellington East Girls’ College, other sponsors and personal donors for assistance towards SGCNZ’s annual University of Otago Sheilah Winn Shakespeare Festival.
 We also gratefully acknowledge the essential further assistance from other venues and sponsors nationwide, donors of awards, the Regional Representatives and thousands of volunteers, teachers, students, parents and others without whose help these Festivals would not happen.

-PLEASE NOTE: Due to continuing seismic work at Wellington East Girls' College, and limited availability of the Michael Fowler Centre and the Opera House, the 2017 National Festival venues and schedule are VERY different from previous years.
-Read carefully and note new timings and requirements in these four prestigious venues.
-MFC stage plan will be posted on the website early 2017.
+PLEASE NOTE: Due to continuing seismic work at Wellington East Girls' College and the St James Theatre, and limited availability of the Michael Fowler Centre, the 2018 National Festival venues and schedule are VERY different from previous years.
+Read carefully and note new timings and requirements in these prestigious venues.
+MFC stage plan is posted on the website.

-- Emma Hands, International Examiner, Trinity College London
+- Tbc - International Examiner, Trinity College London UK

 DRAFT Schedule: **Please note new registration and performance venues.**